How to Access Property Records in Michigan

 - Notarization and execution are at the bottom, where everyone signs to make it legal.

 Along with mortgages, other types of involuntary liens, also called encumbrances, affect property.
-When you have a property with liens on it, it can be difficult to sell or transfer to another person until they are discharged (paid off).
+When you have a property with liens on it, it can be challenging to sell or transfer to another person until they are discharged (paid off).

 Voluntary Liens